dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 It's important to have at least a vague idea of where p5-mop stands at, because this project is shaping a big part of Perl's future.
-IMHO, there will be a _before_ and an _after_ having a mop in core.
+IMHO, there will be a _before_ and an _after_ having a MOP in core.
 And it is being designed and tested _right_ _now_.
 So as Perl users, it's our chance to have a look at it, test it, and give our feedback.